Want to speak to someone? Call us on 1800 88 21 21

 - research in your chosen field of expertise

-Nurse practitioners are strictly governed and guided by three overarching standards as outlined by the Australian Nursing and Midwifery Council:
+Nurse practitioners are strictly governed and guided by four overarching standards as outlined by the Australian Nursing and Midwifery Council:

 As a graduate of this program, you will be able to apply for authorisation by the Nursing and Midwifery Board of Australia to work as a nurse practitioner.

 For more detailed information on eligibility, courses and requirements of the Master of Nursing (Nurse Practitioner) visit the ‘Details’ tab.